 Why is the Outdoor Classroom so special?

 The Sligo Creek Elementary School and Silver Spring International Middle School Outdoor Classroom is a large, enclosed courtyard where students from both schools learn about their environment in a natural setting.
 Students have experiences with growing edible gardens, planting and harvesting food, observing the interactions between plants and animals, recording the beauty of nature in photographs and drawings, and more.
-Many lessons are aligned with MCPS Curriculum 2.0, and we are working to incorporate more MCPS curriculum-based lessons each year.
+Lessons are aligned with Next Generation Science Standards, providing opportunities for hands-on extensions of the classroom science curricula.

 Our schools are lucky enough to benefit from the support of the Sligo Creek Educational Foundation, the PTA and PTSA, our corporate and foundation donors, and our generous parents and students to keep this invaluable resource in shape for learning.
-We have raised sufficient funds for the last two years to give a grant to a part-time Outdoor Classroom Coordinator, who assists teachers and staff in developing lesson plans and activities for students in the Outdoor Classroom.
+We have raised sufficient funds in recent years to give a grant to a part-time Outdoor Classroom Coordinator, who assists teachers and staff in developing lesson plans and activities for students in the Outdoor Classroom.
 Little of our progress would be possible without these critical resources from Outdoor Classroom supporters.
 Thank you!

 In the beginning...